 Opportunity cost examples can also be looked at from the point of view of a tradeoff as well between the choices foregone for the choice availed.
 Let’s explain the same with the help of an example:

 Costa Rica, a developing nation, holds a National debt of $3000 billion and requires paying an interest bill on the national debt that amounts to$340 billion annually.
 By making such a payment, the Costa Rica government makes a tradeoff of spending less money on welfare programs for the economy Infrastructure Development, Healthcare, Education, etc. Thus the opportunity cost of making Interest payments is the amount foregone on social welfare schemes by the Costa Rica Government.

 Example 6 – Derivatives Trading

 Let’s undertake one example related to Derivatives Trading and the role and impact of Opportunity Cost in the same.

 ABC Bank is holding a large position in NASDAQ listed Chegg Company.
 The stock is currently trading at $35 per share.
-The Bank intends to cover its exposure in the company without selling the stock and intends to adopt a strategy that can result in Income generation as well.
+The Bank intends to cover its exposure in the company without selling the stock and adopt a strategy that can result in Income generation as well.

 To achieve the intended objective, ABC Bank sells near-money calls of $40 for the near-expiry month, which results in income generation for ABC Bank in the form of the premium received on selling such call options.
 The strategy adopted by the Bank on shares of Chegg is called a Covered Call Strategy, which led to the generation of income for the Bank.
 However, the Opportunity Cost of such a covered call is giving up the upside on the long stock position of Chegg Inc when the stock price rises beyond the exercise price of the short call of $40.
 Thus, ABC Bank generated income by giving up the opportunity cost of the upside of Chegg Inc beyond $40.

 Example 7 – Bank related Decision